apache/nuttx/README.txt

 ----------------------------

   A better version of a command-line only Ubuntu under Windows 10 (beta) has recently been made available from Microsoft.
-I am tinkering with that but do not yet have much to say about it.

   Installation
   ------------